mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Switch to grub boot

-Per default Warewulf boots nodes via iPXE, which isn't signed by SUSE and can't be used when secure boot is enabled.
-In order to switch to grub as boot method you will have add/change following value in `/etc/warewulf/warewulf.conf`
+By default, Warewulf boots nodes via iPXE, which isn't signed by SUSE and can't be used when secure boot is enabled.
+In order to switch to grub as the boot method you must add or change following value in `/etc/warewulf/warewulf.conf`
 ```
 warewulf:
   grubboot: true
 ```
-After this change you will have to reconfigure `dhcpd` and `tftp` executing
+After this change, you will have to reconfigure `dhcpd` and `tftp` executing:
 ```
 wwctl configure dhcp
 wwctl configure tftp
 ```
-and rebuild the overlays with the command
+and rebuild the overlays with the command:
 ```
 wwctl overlay build
 ```